We LOVED this Chicken Enchilada Pasta Recipe! The sauce is so flavorful and it makes some fabulous leftovers too.

 - 1 cup sour cream

-- 2 tomatoes (diced) - optional topping
+- 2 avocado, diced, optional topping

-- 3 green onions (sliced) - optional topping
+- 3 green onions, sliced, optional topping

-- 1/2 cup sour cream - optional topping
+- ½ cup sour cream, optional topping

 Instructions